 There are two types of CMS’s that we use here at Pyxl– straight CMS’s and CMS’s with built-in CRM’s.
 On the typical CMS side, there is WordPress, ModX, and Magento.
 Then Sitecore and Kinteco are on the CMS/CRM combo side.
 WordPress is one of the most popular CMS tools because of how simple and intuitive it is to use.
 ModX allows for a little more customization when it comes to your site, and Magento is used more commonly for sites that have an eCommerce aspect to it.
 If you want to do it all – from a CRM and CMS standpoint – and keep things streamlined, consider Sitecore or Kinteco.

 As you can see, there are many choices when it comes to selecting the right CRM and CMS for your company.
 Dial-in your needs and wants, then discover which one can fit those.
 After all, it’s all in the name of building better connections with your customers, right?

 Need help selecting the best CRM or CMS for your business, Pyxl can help!
-Pyxl is a 12 year, award-winning digital agency with experience in CRM & sales funnel strategy, CRM management, and website maintenance and hosting.
+Pyxl is a 12 year, award-winning digital agency with experience in CRM set-up and implementation, CRM & sales funnel strategy, CRM management, and website maintenance and hosting.
 Contact Pyxl to see how we can help!